 10.1 Indemnification.
-The District will defend, hold harmless, and indemnify Employee against any tort, professional liability claim, or demand, or civil rights or other action, arising out of any act, event, or omission occurring in the scope of Employee's duties as Clerk of the Board, except to the extent that Employee's actions are the result of actual fraud, corruption, or actual malice.
+The District shall defend, hold harmless, and indemnify Employee against any tort, professional liability claim, or demand, or civil rights or other action, arising out of any act, event, or omission occurring in the scope of Employee's duties as CEO, except to the extent that Employee's actions are the result of actual fraud, corruption, or actual malice.
 The District will defend, compromise, or settle any such claim or suit, as appropriate, and pay the amount of any settlement or judgment rendered thereon.
-This indemnification will extend beyond termination of employment or other expiration of this Agreement with respect to acts undertaken by Employee both during her employment and in the scope of her employment as Clerk of the Board.
+This indemnification will extend beyond termination of employment or other expiration of this Agreement with respect to acts undertaken by Employee both during her employment and in the scope of her employment as CEO.
 The extent of defense or indemnification may be limited by the provisions of California law.